 - Due to the COVID19 pandemic, we will not be using physical props until further notice.
 Some of our services do include digital props.

 - How much space will I need for the photo booth?

-- We generally ask for a 10 feet by 10 feet area because we like to organize our props on stands.
+- We generally ask for a 10 feet by 10 feet area to practice social distancing for our employees.

 - Can I have the photo booth outside?

 - Certainly, but keep in mind that it cannot get wet and does require power.

 - There will be two 2”x6” strips for each session by the guests with options to get 4″x6″ as well.

 Below are some questions that a local Weddings Planning website asked us when they made us Vendor of the Month.

 “Our mission is to help create and preserve special memories for years to come.
 We love what we do; make people smile and laugh then walk away with new stories to tell and a photo in their hand.”